 Since becoming a member of the Canadian XLH Network, my Mom and I have finally been able to meet others with XLH and learn so much more about the disease (like how we can’t possibly have Rickets once our growth bones close!).

+“Having a community of people who can truly relate to one another has been life-changing to say the least.
 I feel a sense of hope looking towards the future as technology continues to improve medical procedures and treatment options, however there is still a lot more that needs to be done to spread XLH awareness, and see a future where we can all receive the proper care and support we need.” –June !